A closer look at Donny and the Keepmoat Stadium.

 And this is the also rather plain looking West Stand.
 Basically, the Keepmoat Stadium is a smaller scale version of St. Mary's and so isn't very spectacular at all.

-This is a slightly-skewed photo of the Keepmoat when it is "full" before kick-off.
+This is a slightly-skewed photo of the Keepmoat when it is "full" before kick-off back when both Donny and Pompey were in the Championship.
 With so many empty seats, the atmosphere from the home fans can't be heard but the away end is very condusive to creating a loud noise.